Description of the structure of DG--algebras via characters on a groupoid: Description of the structure of a DG-algebra in terms of characters on a groupoid

-Sets the structure of the DG--algebra on $\mathbb{C}[G]$. \end{exm} Here $Z\left(\faktor{G}{N}\right)$ denotes the center of group $\faktor{G}{N}$. \begin{proof} To prove it, it is necessary to check only the fulfillment of the graduated Leibniz rule.
-And to do this, we need to make sure that the given $\tau$ is really a group character and take advantage of Proposition \eqref{cen_der_th}.
-It is not difficult to do this by simply going through all possible options. \end{proof} \begin{sled} In group graded algebra $\mathbb {C}[Z]\cong \bigoplus \mathbb {C}[x^k]$, where $\mathbb{Z} = \left\langle {x} \right\rangle$, it is possible to define the structure of the DG algebra using central derivation $d^{\tau}_x$, where
+\begin{proof} It is only necessary to check that the graded Leibniz rule is satisfied.
+To do this, we can make sure that the given $\tau$ is indeed a group character and then take advantage of Proposition \ref{cen_der_th}.
+It is not difficult to do this by simply going through all the possibilities. \end{proof} \begin{corollary} In the graded group algebra $\mathbb {C}[\mathbb{Z}]\cong \bigoplus \mathbb {C}[x^k]$, where $\mathbb{Z} = \left\langle {x} \right\rangle$, it is possible to define a DG-algebra structure using the central derivation $d^{\tau}_x$, where